MP Estate Planning UK

 Child Benefit Helpline: 0300 200 3100

-Executors sometimes discover wider household issues.
-If child benefit matters arise, this is the route.
+Personal representatives sometimes discover wider household issues when administering an estate.
+If child benefit matters arise — for example, updating records following a death — this is the route.
 International callers use +44 161 210 3086.

 • Payments or allocation problems: confirm via the find contacts page at find HMRC contacts.

-For agent guidance on registering or acting for a family, see our practical notes at registering as an agent.
-That preps you for the questions each service will ask.
+For agent guidance on registering or acting for a family trust with HMRC, see our practical notes at registering as an agent.
+Remember, all UK express trusts — including bare trusts — must be registered on the Trust Registration Service (TRS) within 90 days of creation, following the requirements of the 5th Money Laundering Directive.
+That page preps you for the questions each service will ask.

 What to prepare before you contact HMRC about trusts, estates, probate or inheritance tax

-Before you pick up the phone, gather a short pack of facts so the call is quick and clear.
+Before you pick up the phone, gather a short pack of facts and documents so the call is quick and clear.
+A few minutes of preparation can save you being transferred or needing to call back.

 A neatly organized checklist titled "0300 200" placed prominently on a wooden desk.
 In the foreground, a hand holding a pen hovers above the checklist, ready to make notes.
 In the middle ground, an elegant, open laptop is displaying an HMRC logo alongside important documents related to trusts and estates.
 On the desk, a calculator, glasses, and a coffee mug contribute to a professional atmosphere.
 The background features softly blurred shelves filled with files and binders, suggesting an office setting.
 Natural light filters in through a nearby window, casting gentle shadows that enhance the mood of meticulous preparation and focus.
 The overall ambiance is serious yet inviting, evoking a sense of professionalism and diligence in financial planning.